bhauman/lein-figwheel/README.md

 compiled javascript files through a websocket so that the browser can reload them.

-There is also a figwheel client that you include in your cljs project to start a process which listens for changes and reloads the files.
+There is also a figwheel client that you need to include into your cljs project to start a process which listens for changes and reloads the files.

 The main motivation for lein-figwheel is to allow for the interactive development of ClojureScript.
-It doesn't provide this out of the box, the developer has to take care to make their code reloadable.
+Figwheel doesn't provide this out of the box, the developer has to take care to make their code reloadable.

+If you are using React or Om it's not hard to write reloadable code, in fact you might already be doing it.

 ## Usage